A-weighting: Deficiencies

 A-weighting is valid to represent the sensitivity of the human ear as a function of the frequency of pure tones.
 The A-weighting was based on the 40-phon Fletcher–Munson curves, which represented an early determination of the equal-loudness contour for human hearing.
-However, because decades of field experience have shown a very good correlation between the A scale and occupational deafness in the frequency range of human speech, this scale is employed in many jurisdictions to evaluate the risks of occupational deafness and other auditory problems related to signals or speech intelligibility in noisy environments.
+However, because decades of field experience have shown a good correlation between the A scale and occupational deafness in the frequency range of human speech, this scale is employed in multiple jurisdictions to evaluate the risks of occupational deafness and other auditory problems related to signals or speech intelligibility in noisy environments.

 Because of perceived discrepancies between early and more recent determinations, the International Organization for Standardization (ISO) revised its standard curves as defined in ISO 226, in response to the recommendations of a study coordinated by the Research Institute of Electrical Communication, Tohoku University, Japan.
 The study produced new curves by combining the results of several studies, by researchers in Japan, Germany, Denmark, UK, and USA.
 (Japan was the greatest contributor with about 40% of the data.)
-This has resulted in the recent acceptance of a new set of curves standardized as ISO 226:2003.
-The report comments on the surprisingly large differences, and the fact that the original Fletcher–Munson contours are in better agreement with recent results than the Robinson-Dadson, which appear to differ by as much as 10–15 dB especially in the low-frequency region, for reasons that are not explained.
-The report also shows that the 40-phon Fletcher-Munson contour is in better agreement with the updated 60-phon contour incorporated into ISO 226:2003, which challenges the common assertion that A-weighting represents loudness only for quiet sounds.
+This resulted in the acceptance of a new set of curves standardized as ISO 226:2003 (subsequently revised again in 2023 with changes to the ISO 226 equal loudness contours of less than 0.5 dB over the 20-90 phon range).
+The report comments on the large differences between the combined study results and the original Fletcher–Munson equal loudness contours, as well as the later Robinson-Dadson contours that formed the basis for the first version of ISO 226, published in 1987.
+Subsequent research has demonstrated that A-weighting is in closer agreement with the updated 60-phon contour incorporated into ISO 226:2003 than with the 40-phon Fletcher-Munson contour, which challenges the common misapprehension that A-weighting represents loudness only for quiet sounds.

-Nevertheless, A-weighting would be a better match to the loudness curve if it fell much more steeply above 10 kHz, and it is likely that this compromise came about because steep filters were difficult to construct in the early days of electronics.
+Nevertheless, A-weighting would be a closer match to the equal loudness curves if it fell more steeply above 10 kHz, and it is conceivable that this compromise may have arisen because steep filters were more difficult to construct in the early days of electronics.
 Nowadays, no such limitation need exist, as demonstrated by the ITU-R 468 curve.
 If A-weighting is used without further band-limiting it is possible to obtain different readings on different instruments when ultrasonic, or near ultrasonic noise is present.
 Accurate measurements therefore require a 20 kHz low-pass filter to be combined with the A-weighting curve in modern instruments.
-This is defined in IEC 61012 as AU weighting and while very desirable, is rarely fitted to commercial sound level meters.
+This is defined in IEC 61012 as AU weighting and while desirable, is rarely fitted to commercial sound level meters.